 - ENTHUSIASM for the outdoors and BC Parks.

-If you wish to apply to this opportunity please contact Elizabeth Purkiss - Stikine
+If you wish to apply to this opportunity please contact the Stikine Area Supervisor at 250-771-4591

-with applicable resume.
-Please indicate your dates available when you
+Please indicate your available dates when you apply.

 Thank you for your interest!